Psychosis: The Basics

 - Symptoms may start slowly and only show up from time to time.

-- There is a period of time when symptoms are very strong and get in the way of a person’s life.
+- There can be a period of time when symptoms are very strong and get in the way of a person’s life.

-- It may last only a short period of time or it may continue off and on for weeks, months or even years unless the person receives medical care.
+- It may last only a short period of time or it may continue off and on for weeks, months or even years unless the person receives treatment.

 - Sometimes people deny or try to hide their symptoms because they are afraid of being different.